becca-bear/Bellabeat-Case-Study/README.md

 ![corrmax_bellbeat](https://user-images.githubusercontent.com/66655353/230435476-61bd5585-1c5f-429b-ac78-3da6cd76328b.png)

 This correlation matrix displays all of the categories from the daily_activity dataset.
 Correlation coefficients measure the strength and direction of the linear relationship between two variables, with values ranging from -1 (negative correlation) to 1 (positive correlation), with 0 indicating no correlation.
-An interesting find here is the Logged Activities Distance has a negative relationship with all of the other variables, meaning the numbers of times users logged in their activity did not make a difference on how active they are.
+An interesting find here is the Logged Activities Distance has a negative relationship with all of the other variables.
+This means the number of times users logged in their activity did not make a difference on how active they are or motivate them to become more active.